freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 ### Evolve

+- Documentation to use and effectively adopt it.
+- Strategically help it grow by:
+  - adding requested features
+  - fixing issues/bugs

 ---

 Credits to [Ben Callahan](https://bencallahan.com/) that presented these tips in “A Maturity Model For Design Systems” shared in YouTube’s video published by Into Design Systems channel.